Lachin corridor: Detentions of Armenians

 On 29 July 2023, Azerbaijani troops detained Vagif Khachatryan, an Armenian resident of Nagorno-Karabakh, while he was crossing through the Lachin corridor to Armenia for medical treatment.
 Khachatryan was part of a larger group travelling to Armenia with the help of the International Committee of the Red Cross.
 Khachatryan was then taken to Baku.
 Azerbaijani authorities allege that Khachatryan was involved in violence against Azerbaijanis in the village of Meshali during the First Nagorno-Karabakh War, charging him with "genocide" and "deportation or forced movement of the population" under Azerbaijan's Criminal Code.

 On 28 August 2023, three young Armenian men from Nagorno-Karabakh, Alen Sargsyan, Vahe Hovsepyan and Levon Grigoryan, were detained by Azerbaijani security forces while passing through the Lachin corridor to Armenia.
 The men were being escorted by Russian peacekeepers.
 Azerbaijani authorities and media said that the men were being charged with "disrespecting the Azerbaijani flag" in a 2021 social media video.
 The three men were later said to have had their criminal charges dropped "considering the age of the accused individuals, their sincere remorse, and compliance with the requirements of procedural legislation."
 According to the APA news agency, the three will spend 10 days in administrative detention before being expelled from Azerbaijan.

-September 2023 offensive
+Expulsion of Nagorno-Karabakh Armenians

-After a renewed offensive in September 2023, Azerbaijani forces took control of the entirety of Nagorno-Karabakh, which was followed by the exodus of almost all of the Armenian inhabitants of Nagorno-Karabakh into Armenia through the Lachin corridor.
+After Azerbaijan launched a military offensive in September 2023, Azerbaijani forces took control over the entirety of Nagorno-Karabakh, and subsequently expelled almost all the Armenians of Nagorno-Karabakh into Armenia through the Lachin corridor.